 Option 2: Use a Service

 There are several services that broker blog posts between your business and a content creator.
+It’s a quick way to hire a content creator.
 Typically, they have a database of people, divided by their skills.
 Often, they even have experience in a specific subject area from working in that field.
 They function as a ghostwriter and most of the “terms of service” allow you to claim the final product as your original work.
 The person you hire is not allowed to use it in their portfolio or publish it elsewhere.

 - The cost for these services stay competitive.